Basics | Plugins | Howtos | Applications

 - voucher state¶

-The state of a ledger voucher.
+The state of a numbered voucher.

 state.
 It can be modified, but is not yet visible in the